Key Takeaways

 How does an RFID access control system work?

-To use an RFID system, residents hold their credentials — usually a key fob or card — up to the reader.
-Then, the system uses one of several radio frequencies to establish a connection between the reader and tags.
+To use an RFID system, residents hold their credentials—usually a key fob or card—up to the reader.
+The system then uses one of several radio frequencies to establish a connection between the reader and tags.

 Low-frequency RFID systems are more expensive but can establish a connection between a reader and a tag from greater distances.
 RFID gate openers, for example, use low-frequency RFID to power long-range readers suited for commercial and residential gate access control.

-Furthermore, high-frequency systems are also a popular choice for RFID access control because they’re cheaper.
+Furthermore, high-frequency systems are also popular for RFID access control because they’re cheaper.
 However, they only activate up close and are best suited for indoor use.

-In addition, there are two types of RFID access control systems: active and passive.
+In addition, there are two RFID access control systems: active and passive.

 How does ButterflyMX work: